Shek Mun

 The Jockey Club Kitchee Centre, a football training field managed by Kitchee Sports Club.

 The Ravana Garden housing estate in Shek Mun, and the Star Seafood Floating Restaurant, viewed across the Shing Mun River.

-Shek Mun (石門) is an industrial and financial area in Sha Tin City, New Territories of Hong Kong.
+Shek Mun (石門) is an industrial and financial area in Sha Tin, New Territories of Hong Kong.

 Shek Mun lies just east of the Shing Mun River, and northeast of the City One apartment and shopping complex.

 Housing

 Shek Mun Estate is a public housing estate in Shek Mun, completed in 2009.

 Yu Tak Court is a housing estate in Shek Mun, completed in 2022.

 Private housing estates in Shek Mun includes: Ravana Garden (濱景花園), Garden Vista(翠湖花園) and Pictorial Garden (碧濤花園).

 Other features

 Several educational facilities are located in Shek Mun including International Christian School and the Hong Kong Baptist University Affiliated School Wong Kam Fai Secondary and Primary School.
 A branch of the Hong Kong Baptist University, as well as local public elementary and secondary schools which are run by the university.
 Shek Mun is also home to some light industry and manufacturing.